ucb-sts/sts/DOCUMENTATION.md

 ### Control Flow

-STS has five modes of operation.
+STS has six modes of operation.
 Each of these are split into separate modules, each of which can be found under sts/control_flow/.

 #### Interactive